breno085/coding-tracker/README.md

 ## OOP Principles

-This code was organized according to Object-Oriented Programming (OOP) principles.
-I created separate classes for different responsibilities within my CRUD application, following this suggested structure:
+This code was organized following the Separation of concerns (SoC) design principle and the Object-Oriented Programming (OOP) principles.
+I I created separate classes for different responsibilities within my CRUD application, following this suggested structure:

 - Main Program Class: Responsible for coordinating the flow of the application and interacting with the user through the console.
 - Database Manager Class: Handles all interactions with the SQLite database.